William Graham Sumner: Tutor, clergyman and professor

 Except for a stint as a clergyman, Sumner's whole career was spent at Yale.

 While at Oxford, Sumner was elected a tutor in mathematics.
 He was made a lecturer in Greek at Yale, beginning in September 1867.

-On December 27, 1867, at Trinity Church, New Haven, Sumner was ordained Deacon in the Episcopal Church.
-In March 1869, Sumner resigned his Yale tutorship to become assistant to the Rector of Calvary Episcopal Church (Manhattan).
-In July 1869, Sumner was ordained Priest.
+On December 27, 1867, at Trinity Church, New Haven, Sumner was ordained a deacon in the Episcopal Church.
+In March 1869, Sumner resigned his Yale tutorship to become assistant to the rector of Calvary Episcopal Church (Manhattan).
+In July 1869, Sumner was ordained as a priest.

-From September 1870 to September 1872, Sumner was Rector of the Church of the Redeemer in Morristown, N.J.
-On April 17, 1871, Sumner married Jeannie Whittemore Elliott, daughter of Henry H. Elliott of New York City.
+From September 1870 to September 1872, Sumner was rector of the Church of the Redeemer in Morristown, New Jersey.
+On April 17, 1871, he married Jeannie Whittemore Elliott, daughter of Henry H. Elliott of New York City.
 They had three boys: one died in infancy, Eliot (Yale 1896) became an officer of the Pennsylvania Railroad; Graham (Yale 1897) became a lawyer in New York City.

 Robert Bierstedt writes that Sumner preached two sermons every Sunday at the Church of the Redeemer.
-They "stressed without surcease the Puritan virtues of hard work, self-reliance, self-denial, frugality, prudence, and perseverance."
-Furthermore, writes Bierstedt, "it may be said that Sumner spent his entire life as a preacher of sermons."
-However, Sumner "preferred the classroom to the pulpit," so he left the ministry and returned to Yale in 1872 as "professor of political and social science" until he retired in 1909.
-Sumner taught the first course in North America called "sociology."
+They "stressed without surcease the Puritan virtues of hard work, self-reliance, self-denial, frugality, prudence, and perseverance".
+Furthermore, writes Bierstedt, "it may be said that Sumner spent his entire life as a preacher of sermons".
+However, Sumner "preferred the classroom to the pulpit", so he left the ministry and returned to Yale in 1872 as "professor of political and social science" until he retired in 1909.
+Sumner taught the first course in North America called "sociology".

 Other than what he said in the ordination service, there is no information about what motivated Sumner to be ordained.
 At his ordination, Sumner said that he thought that he was "truly called" to the ministry.

 Sumner did not make known, at least publicly, his reasons for leaving the ministry.
 However, he and historians suggest that it might have been a loss of belief and/or a dim view of the church and its clergy.